777388/FBISCAN-NATIONALALIENS/README.md

 FBI Agent Listing

 Added bonus, Guccifers celebrity address list to get some movies out of this going.
+Though after Gary Oldman did a smokin' aces on me, and got his name off the list, I'd imagine the list is shot and all the addy's were replaced with their targets.